tq-systems/ci-meta-tq/README.md

 - krogoth (not longer maintained)
 - morty (not longer maintained)
 - pyro (not longer maintained)
-- rocko (no i.MX mfgtool support, not longer maintained)
+- rocko (not longer maintained)
-- warrior (dropped i.MX mfgtool support)
-- zeus
 - rocko-tqma8x (only for TQMa8 platforms, based on NXP BSP, not longer maintained)
 - sumo-tqmls1012al (only for TQMLS1012AL platform, based on NXP LSDK, not longer maintained)
 - sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP)
 - thud-tqma8x (only for TQMa8 platforms, based on NXP BSP, experimental)
+- warrior (not longer maintained))
+- zeus
-- zeus-tqma8x (only for TQMa8 platforms, based on NXP BSP)
+- zeus-tqma8 (only for TQMa8 platforms, based on NXP BSP)
+- hardknott

 **Attention:** use README.md of used branch for exact details.